Many or all companies we feature compensate us. Compensation and editorial

 Yes, you can use the FAFSA for certificate programs if the program is eligible for federal financial aid.
 The school must participate in federal aid programs, and the certificate must lead to a recognized credential or career.
 Completing the FAFSA determines whether you qualify for federal loans, grants, or work-study.

-Can you get a student loan without a job?
+Can you get a non-degree student loan without a job?

-Yes, you can get a student loan without a job.
-Most federal student loans do not require employment or a credit check.
+Yes, you can get a non-degree-seeking student loan without a job.
+Most federal student loans do not require employment or a credit check and are available to non-degree-seeking students enrolling in eligible certificate and career-training programs.
 Private student loans, however, usually require proof of income or a creditworthy cosigner to qualify.

-What type of student loan does not require a credit check?
+What type of non-degree student loan does not require a credit check?

 How we selected the best non-degree-seeking student loans